Loremkang/Experiments-of-Galois-and-GAP/README.md

 ## This experiment pack require

 1. Graphs represented in PBBS format.
-2. Source file of Galois & GAP (included since the original Graph Converter of Galois do not support weighted PBBS graph).
+2. Source file of Galois & GAP (I change some file to run the test.
+So try no to modify the directory structure).
 3. Python 2/3

 ## Space requirement